onesevengraphix/website/_services/vinylstickers.md

     - image: /assets/img/demo/3.jpg
 ---

 Quality vinyl stickers.
-With a minimum of 6 inches in with for only 50 Pesos!
-Prices varies on the sizes and available in different colors.
-Message us now or visit our Facebook page for more info.
+With a minimum of 6 inches in width for only 50 Pesos!
+Prices may vary depending on the sizes and available in different colors.
+Message us now!
+Or visit and follow our Facebook page for more info.